shajra/haskell-hls-nix/README.md

 -   8.6.5
 -   8.8.4
 -   8.10.4
+-   8.10.5

 These versions of GHC match what's [built, tested, and cached by the Haskell.nix project](https://input-output-hk.github.io/haskell.nix/reference/supported-ghc-versions/#supported-ghc-versions).

-[This project's continuous integration (using GitHub Actions)](https://github.com/shajra/nix-haskell-hls/actions) caches all six of these builds at [Cachix](https://cachix.org/), a service for caching pre-built Nix packages.
+[This project's continuous integration (using GitHub Actions)](https://github.com/shajra/nix-haskell-hls/actions) caches all eight of these builds at [Cachix](https://cachix.org/), a service for caching pre-built Nix packages.
 If you don't want to wait for a full local build when first using this project, setting up Cachix is recommended.

 Note that not every commit of the HLS "master" branch is built and cached to Cachix, only versions referenced by the commits of this `nix-haskell-hls` project.
 Upgrading to the latest commit of HLS's "master" is done periodically, but still manually.